 - Weigh ourselves more than once a day – and for some this could be once per week

-- To play games – pretending we have an allergy when we are trying to restrict our intake
+- Play games – pretending we have an allergy when we are trying to restrict our intake

 We need to understand that